CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-06.md

 ![Cluster Agent ECR-06](./images/cluster-agent-ecr-06.png)
 <br><br>

 11. Now paste the large login command into the terminal window and execute the command.
-You should the "Login Succeeded" as the final output of the command
+You should see the "Login Succeeded" as the final output of the command

 ![Cluster Agent ECR-07](./images/cluster-agent-ecr-07.png)
 <br><br>